Non-linear reduced modeling of dynamical systems using kernel methods and low-rank approximation: Introduction

 The paper is organized as follows.
-After specifying notations, Section~\ref{sec:StateOfTheArt} specifies the reduced modeling problem of interest and reviews existing sub-optimal solutions.
-Our generalized kernel-based algorithm is then presented in Section~\ref{sec:okDMD} as an optimal solver.
+Section~\ref{sec:StateOfTheArt} specifies the reduced modeling problem of interest and reviews existing solutions.
+Our generalized kernel-based algorithm is presented in Section~\ref{sec:okDMD}.
 The proposed algorithm is evaluated numerically in Section~\ref{sec:numEval}.
 Proofs of theoretical results and technical details are provided in the appendices.